dogmatic69/docsy/userguide/content/en/docs/adding-content/diagrams/kroki/ditaa/index.md

 ## Overview

-The [ditaa](https://ditaa.sourceforge.net/) command line utility allows you do generate diagrams from ASCII art.
+The [ditaa](https://ditaa.sourceforge.net/) command line utility allows you to generate diagrams from ASCII art.
 Consult the [Usage](https://ditaa.sourceforge.net/#usage) section of the `ditaa` homepage  for syntax details.

 ## Authoring your ASCII art diagram